Joaquín Gómez (football manager): Managerial career

 For the 2015–2016 season, Gómez joined Luton Town in the EFL League Two and teamed up with Nathan Jones, who had been the assistant manager under Sami Hyypiä, as well as manager after Hyypiä was sacked by Brighton.
 During the 2016–2017 season Luton finished fourth in their division, and the following season Luton gained promotion to league one.
 After a good start to the 2018–2019 season, Jones was appointed head manager for Stoke City and Gómez followed him there.

 In May 2019, Gómez joined the Finland U21 national team, at a recommendation from Antti Niemi with whom he had worked with at Brighton.
 He continued working at Stoke City at the same time, until Jones was fired in the November 2019, after a poor start to the season.
 After this Gómez moved to FC Cartagena in the Spanish Segunda División B.

 At the beginning of the year 2020, Gómez signed a contract with SJK Seinäjoki, to become their assistant coach under Jani Honkavaara.
 After a poor start to the season, SJK ended up in seventh place after a strong autumn.

 On 11 January 2021, Gómez joined HIFK Fotboll as head coach.

-On 8 November 2021, Gómez returned to SJK as head coach.
+On 8 November, he returned to SJK as head coach, eventually spending two seasons in Seinäjoki.

+After a one-season stint as an assistant coach of Al Qadsiah, Gómez was named the head coach of Super League Greece club Volos in 2024.
+He was sacked after just five league games in the end of September 2024.

+On 16 January 2025, Gómez was appointed as the new coach of Indonesian Liga 1 club Borneo Samarinda, replacing Pieter Huistra.